MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Yang Liu, Idil Esen Zulfikar, Jonathon Luiten, Achal Dave, Deva Ramanan, Bastian Leibe, Aljoša Ošep, Laura Leal-Taixé. *CVPR 2022 oral*
   - Key Word: Open-World Tracking; Multi-object Tracking; Discovery of Unseen Instances.
   - <details><summary>Digest</summary> This paper addresses this evaluation deficit and lays out the landscape and evaluation methodology for detecting and tracking both known and unknown objects in the open-world setting.
 We propose a new benchmark, TAO-OW: Tracking Any Object in an Open World, analyze existing efforts in multi-object tracking, and construct a baseline for this task while highlighting future challenges.

+  - Unidentified Video Objects: A Benchmark for Dense, Open-World Segmentation. [[paper]](https://arxiv.org/abs/2104.04691) [[code]](https://sites.google.com/view/unidentified-video-object/home?authuser=0)
+  - Weiyao Wang, Matt Feiszli, Heng Wang, Du Tran.
+  - Key Word: Open-World Segmentation; Class-agnostic segmentation.
+  - <details><summary>Digest</summary> In this paper, we present, UVO (Unidentified Video Objects), a new benchmark for open-world class-agnostic object segmentation in videos.
+Besides shifting the problem focus to the open-world setup, UVO is significantly larger, providing approximately 8 times more videos compared with DAVIS, and 7 times more mask (instance) annotations per video compared with YouTube-VOS and YouTube-VIS.
+UVO is also more challenging as it includes many videos with crowded scenes and complex background motions.
+We demonstrated that UVO can be used for other applications, such as object tracking and super-voxel segmentation, besides open-world object segmentation.
+We believe that UVo is a versatile testbed for researchers to develop novel approaches for open-world class-agnostic object segmentation, and inspires new research directions towards a more comprehensive video understanding beyond classification and detection.

 - OpenGAN: Open-Set Recognition via Open Data Generation. [[paper]](https://arxiv.org/abs/2104.02939) [[code]](https://github.com/aimerykong/OpenGAN)
   - Shu Kong, Deva Ramanan.  *ICCV 2021 Best Paper Honorable Mention*